vogt4nick/recipes.vogt4nick.com/src/en/desserts/cookies/robert-redford-cookies.md

     3. **Chill and hydrate dough.** Wrap dough tightly in plastic wrap.
 Chill 24-72 hours.
     4. **Reheat dough.** Rest dough at room temperature 2-3 hours before baking.
     5. **Preheat oven** to 350ºF (177ºC).
     6. **Arrange cookies** in 2" (5 cm) dough balls on a parchment-dressed sheetpan.
-Slightly flatten each cookie and garnish with kosher salt.
+Slightly flatten each cookie and garnish with Medium-Grain Salt.
     7. **Bake cookies** 16 - 18 minutes at 350ºF until edges are just slightly golden.
     8. **Cool cookies** on a wire rack before serving.